 Thule’s T2 Classic is the predecessor to our top pick, the T2 Pro XT, and as such, is a quality rack with most of the features you’d expect from an earlier iteration.
 The Classic is able to carry everything from 20- to 29-inch wheeled bikes, as well as fat bikes with up to 5-inch wide tires (no extra adapters needed).
 In addition, the platform trays on this rack are highly adjustable, making any bike-to-bike clearance issues almost non-existent.
 And with a relatively reasonable price tag of $480, the T2 Classic is a smart way to save.

 Considering the $120 drop in price from the T2 Pro XT, it’s no surprise the T2 Classic is somewhat lacking in refinement and features.
 Most notable is the tilt lever, which is located at the base of the rack instead of the end, making the tilting process much more difficult.
 And although the T2 Classic has a spot for locks on the ratcheting arms, they are not included with the rack and will cost you an additional $40 (for the Thule version).
-But if you don’t need the latest and greatest, Thule’s T2 Classic remains a nice option.
+These relatively small complaints aside, if you don’t need the latest and greatest, Thule’s T2 Classic remains a nice option.

 See the Thule T2 Classic